 Cherokee Sun Cold-Pressed Sunflower Oil Wisconsin-grown right on our farm.Use for frying, baking, sautéing & salad dressings, too!

 *Please note: Cherokee Sun Sunflower Oil is currently SOLD OUT.
-Check back November 2018 for an arrival update.
+No information yet as to when/if it may be available.
 We’ve grown and pressed sunflowers since 2008.
 We’ve learned a few things about planting depth, contended with capricious weather’s cold, rain, drought, and hail.
-The first year we discovered just how many blackbirds can congregate in a sunflower field!
+The first year we discovered just how many blackbirds can congregate in a sunflower field.
 Somehow, though, the sunflowers have bloomed, the seeds have set, and we’ve managed to press enough oil to have attracted an ever-growing following for our Cherokee Sun sunflower oil.

 1) The Taste!
 Customers refer to our sunflower oil as “sunshine in a bottle.”
 It has a clean, distinctive flavor that rivals the taste of olive oil.
 It’s not the same as olive oil, but it’s just as delicious.

 2) The Flash Point.
 Sunflower oil has a 450 degree flash point.
 This means that for frying, baking, sautéing, and more, sunflower oil will not fail at high temperatures.
 You would never use olive oil to pop corn.
 Well, you can use our Cherokee Sun sunflower oil.
 It offers robust frying ability with a distinctive, yet mellow taste that complements your favorite kitchen creations – used at either high or low temperature.